astropy/astropy/docs/modeling/parameters.rst

-of `~astropy.modeling.Model` represents an entire family of models, each member of which is distinguished by a fixed set of parameters that fit that model to some some dependent and independent variable(s) (also referred to throughout the the package as the outputs and inputs of the model).
+of `~astropy.modeling.Model` represents an entire family of models, each member of which is distinguished by a fixed set of parameters that fit that model to some some dependent and independent variable(s) (also referred to throughout the package as the outputs and inputs of the model).

 Parameters are used in three different contexts within this package: Basic evaluation of models, fitting models to data, and providing information about